maximkiesel1/model_engineering_online_payment_service/README.md

 - `learning_rate`: 1
 - `max_depth`: 5

-This also indicates that higher parameters of 'n_estimators' and 'learning_rate' could be used to improve the model performance.
+This also indicates that higher parameters of `n_estimators` and `learning_rate` could be used to improve the model performance.

 With these optimized parameters, the Gradient Boosting model achieves an F1 score of `0.7468`.